Calistus-design/MICROSOFT-MOVIE-STUDIO-INSIGHT/README.md

 - Heatmap showing the relationship between budget and gross

 ### Additional Visuals
 - Distribution plots of production budgets and worldwide gross

 - Binned budget and gross categories with corresponding bar plots

+## Recommendations
+To maximize profitability, Microsoft Movie Studio should:
+1. Prioritize investments in high-revenue genres (Animation, Adventure, Sci-Fi).
+2. Leverage high-rated genres (Short Films & Documentaries) to strengthen industry credibility.
+3. Collaborate with top directors and actors in these successful genres for higher audience engagement.
+4. Focus on higher-budget movies while being strategic in its allocation

 ## Conclusion
 This analysis provides valuable insights into movie success factors, helping Microsoft Movie Studio make data-driven decisions about film production